pushkar8723/paper-dropdown/README.md

 </paper-dropdown>
 ```

-Each item can have a key-label pair where key is what stored in the model but
+Each item can have a key-value pair where key is what stored in the model but
 label is what user sees.
 This can be done using `value` attribute for `paper-item`

 **Example**